McMullen polynomials and Lipschitz flows for free-by-cyclic groups: Characterizing sections

 Having accomplished this, we may now freely add coboundaries associated to any vertex in any tree $T_j$, except for the root, without affecting the value of $z'_0$ on the periodic $1$--cells.
 Since each $T_j$ is a tree, it straightforward to add such coboundaries -- working from the root down -- so that the resulting cocycle $z$ is positive on all nonperiodic $1$--cells as well.
 Thus $z$ is a vertically positive representative of $u$, as desired. \end{proof}

-Recall that our objective is to prove $\D\subseteq \Csec$ by construction cross sections dual to all integral classes $u\in \D$.
+Recall that our objective is to prove $\D\subseteq \Csec$ by constructing cross sections dual to all integral classes $u\in \D$.
 The first step towards this goal is the following lemma, which is a quantified strengthening of Proposition~\ref{P:Fried finiteness}.

 \begin{lemma}[Positive on flowlines] Given $u \in \D$, there exists $\kappa > 0$ with the following property.
 Let $X'$ be any trapezoidal subdivision of $X$ and suppose that $\xi\in X$ and $t> 0$ are such that $\xi$ and $\flow_t(\xi)$ both lie on the same skew $1$--cell $\sigma$ of $X'$.
 If $\gamma\subset X$ denotes the closed loop obtained by concatenating the flowline from $\xi$ to $\flow_t(\xi)$ with the arc of $\sigma$ connecting $\flow_t(\xi)$ to $\xi$, then we have